Nuclear fuel: MOX

 Mixed oxide, or MOX fuel, is a blend of plutonium and natural or depleted uranium which behaves similarly (though not identically) to the enriched uranium feed for which most nuclear reactors were designed.
 MOX fuel is an alternative to low enriched uranium (LEU) fuel used in the light water reactors which predominate nuclear power generation.

+Adding plutonium to oxide fuel increases fissile concentration without requiring further enrichment, while allowing the use of plutonium recovered from spent nuclear fuel.
+MOX fuels have been used in European and Japanese LWRs, and represent approximately 2% of newly manufactured fuel as of 2026.
+Mixed-oxide fuels can also utilize thorium when combined with either enriched uranium or plutonium.

 Some concern has been expressed that used MOX cores will introduce new disposal challenges, though MOX is a means to dispose of surplus plutonium by transmutation.
 Reprocessing of commercial nuclear fuel to make MOX was done in the Sellafield MOX Plant (England).
 As of 2015, MOX fuel is made in France at the Marcoule Nuclear Site, and to a lesser extent in Russia at the Mining and Chemical Combine, India and Japan.
 China plans to develop fast breeder reactors and reprocessing.

 The Global Nuclear Energy Partnership was a U.S. proposal in the George W. Bush administration to form an international partnership to see spent nuclear fuel reprocessed in a way that renders the plutonium in it usable for nuclear fuel but not for nuclear weapons.
 Reprocessing of spent commercial-reactor nuclear fuel has not been permitted in the United States due to nonproliferation considerations.
 All other reprocessing nations have long had nuclear weapons from military-focused research reactor fuels except for Japan.
 Normally, with the fuel being changed every three years or so, about half of the ^{239}Pu is 'burned' in the reactor, providing about one third of the total energy.
 It behaves like ^{235}U and its fission releases a similar amount of energy.
 The higher the burnup, the more plutonium is present in the spent fuel, but the available fissile plutonium is lower.
 Typically about one percent of the used fuel discharged from a reactor is plutonium, and some two thirds of this is fissile (c.
 50% ^{239}Pu, 15% ^{241}Pu).